Gary-Fekete/openlink-coldfire/README.md

 ## Acknowledgments

-This is a clean-room implementation based on USB protocol analysis.
-No proprietary code is included.
+- This is a clean-room implementation based on USB protocol analysis
+- No proprietary code is included
+- Flashloader implementation is original GPL v3 code
+- MCF5223x register definitions derived from public datasheets